Section III is all new for 2022

 - Test questions will be developed using the FC Learning Objectives and reference materials linked to the Objectives as a guide but are not necessarily limited to those items.
 Knowledge of basic ecological concepts and information presented during the event may be tested as well.

-- The use of personal electronic devices such as cell phones is not allowed during field testing, Friday presentation prep time, and Saturday morning while in the waiting area.
+- The use of personal electronic devices such as cell phones is not allowed during field testing, presentation prep time (besides for transferring pictures), and the final morning while in the waiting area.
 Devices will be confiscated if deemed necessary by authorized staff and volunteers.

 - Students will not be allowed to use their reference materials, including cellular devices, during the Field Test.
 All materials needed during the Field Test, including identification keys, reference materials, calculators, and equipment, will be provided at the testing stations.